techouss/xsweet/README.md

 **All the attacker’s interaction with the honeypot whether he got access or not is logged in three files:**

-- 'attempts.txt': stores the (username:password) combination with the timing.
+- `attempts.txt`: stores the (username:password) combination with the timing.
-- 'victim-ActualIPofTheAttacker.txt'(Example: victim-10.10.10.10.txt): is the file where the executed commands of the attacker are logged after gaining access to the honeypot.
+- `victim-ActualIPofTheAttacker.txt`(Example: victim-10.10.10.10.txt): is the file where the executed commands of the attacker are logged after gaining access to the honeypot.
-- 'xsweet.log': the file where the IP of the attacker and the key exchage is logged.
+- `xsweet.log`: the file where the IP of the attacker and the key exchage is logged.

 **If you downloaded Xsweet with Docker, you'll get it automatically configured with Kibana, Logstash and Elastic Search.**